-Risk assessments are a key element of the responsibility of the EEA.
-In an EEA report on state of the art for risk assessment37, the following is stressed: "For risk assessments, the major contentious areas include the availability of data, the quality of the data used, the basis and motivations behind the judgments that are fundamental in the assessment of risk and the treatment of uncertainty."
+Risk assessments and early warnings are a key element of the responsibility of the agencies.
+In an EEA report on state of the art for risk assessment, the following is stressed: "For risk assessments, the major contentious areas include the availability of data, the quality of the data used, the basis and motivations behind the judgments that are fundamental in the assessment of risk and the treatment of uncertainty."